-Figure 3.3.2.1-1: Federated Request/Response Pattern
+Figure 2.3.2.1-1: Federated Request/Response Pattern

-3.3.2.2 Asynchronous Federated Request/Response Pattern
+2.3.2.2 Forwarded Request/Response Pattern

-In the asynchronous federated request/response pattern, a request is made to a gateway (a responder grouped with a requestor) (1), which forwards them to other responders (2).
+- 625 In the Forwarded request/response pattern, a request is made to a gateway (a responder grouped with a requestor) (1), which forwards them to other responders (2).
 The responses (3) are returned directly to the requestor without intermediation by the gateway.
 The requestor listens to all responses and after some time has passed (4) is responsible for the aggregation and deduplication of results (5).
-In this behavioral pattern, the requestor must make a (possibly arbitrary) determination when all results have been sent.
+In this behavioral pattern, the requestor must make a (possibly - 630 arbitrary) determination when all results have been sent.

-Figure 3.3.2.2-1: Asynchronous Response
+Figure 2.3.2.2-1: Asynchronous Response

-3.3.2.3 Federated Subscription
+2.3.2.3 Federated Subscription

-The federated subscription model is one in which the subscriber passes its request to a gateway (a publisher grouped with a subscriber) (1) which forwards it to other information sources as a new subscriptions (2).
+- 635 The federated subscription model is one in which the subscriber passes its request to a gateway (a publisher grouped with a subscriber) (1) which forwards it to other information sources as a new subscriptions (2).
 Responses can be returned asynchronously by the gateway (3) and after it receives them, it just forwards them to the subscriber (4), or returned directly (5) as in the Asynchronous federated request/response pattern.
-A cancelation sent to the gateway (6) is also fanned out to all publishers (7) who received a copy of the original subscription.
+A cancelation sent to the gateway (6) is also - 640 fanned out to all publishers (7) who received a copy of the original subscription.

-Figure 3.3.2.3-1: Federated Subscription
+Figure 2.3.2.3-1: Federated Subscription

-3.3.3 Security and Privacy Overlays
+2.3.3 Security and Privacy Overlays

-Many of the behavioral patterns described above must be combined with other capabilities to ensure that security and privacy requirements are supported.
+645 Many of the behavioral patterns described above must be combined with other capabilities to ensure that security and privacy requirements are supported.
 These requirements can often be supported by the application of general behavioral patterns described in the subsections below.

-3.3.3.1 Node Authentication
+2.3.3.1 Node Authentication